HazyAlex/dotfiles/ansible/ArchLinuxInstall.md

 ```

 You'll be asked for a SSH public key - this step is optional but useful if you wish to SSH into the server later on.

+NOTE: If you installed Docker, you'll need to run `newgrp docker` (or logout and login) in order to use the docker command.